aimwts/testcenter/README.md

 ## Running

-This example has a number of bash scripts which are used to manage both node and swim services as well as convenience scripts to manage both at the same time.
+This example has a number of bash scripts which are used to manage both node and EdgeOS services as well as convenience scripts to manage both at the same time.
 The scripts expect to the run from the base directory of the project on your local machine and may throw errors of run anywhere else.
 The scripts will handle packaging, publishing, and deploying your local code to one or more remote devices.

 In order to simplify using all the various scripts a parent bash script called AppManager is used to build, deploy, and start the app both locally and on remote devices.